Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Related Work

 \paragraph{Game-Theoretic Methods for Multi-Agent Learning.} Beyond the \psro paradigm, other game-theoretic approaches exist for multi-agent learning. \textsc{Counterfactual Regret Minimization} (\textsc{Cfr}) \citep{zinkevich2007cfr} is a well-known method for extensive-form games, but it typically requires explicit state enumeration, making it challenging to scale to large or continuous domains.
 Some work has explored bridging the gap between \psro and \textsc{Cfr}, as seen in the unified perspective proposed by \citet{Wang2022AUnified}.
 Other approaches include methods based on fictitious play, such as \textsc{Fictitious Cross-Play} (\textsc{Fxp}) \citep{Xu2023FictitiousCross-Play}, which combines self-play and \psro to find global Nash equilibria.
 However, many self-play methods lack theoretical guarantees for general-sum games and can struggle with convergence in mixed cooperative-competitive settings \citep{Xu2023FictitiousCross-Play}.

 \textit{Our work contributes to this broader landscape by offering a surrogate-free, amortized framework that is both memory and computationally efficient.
-While many variants of \psro have been proposed, they have largely retained the core structure of maintaining an explicit policy population and a large payoff matrix. \gems breaks from this paradigm by using an amortized generator and unbiased Monte Carlo rollouts, thereby sidestepping the fundamental scalability issues inherent to classical \psro.}
+While many variants of \psro have been proposed, they have largely retained the core structure of maintaining an explicit policy population and a large payoff matrix. \gems breaks from this paradigm by using an amortized generator and unbiased Monte Carlo rollouts, thereby sidestepping the fundamental scalability issues inherent to classical \psro.
+As summarized in Table~\ref{tab:theory_comparison}, this design removes the need to store an explicit meta-game payoff matrix and prevents meta-game state from growing with the population, while retaining a per-iteration evaluation profile comparable to sampled \psro variants.}